polterguy/polterguy.github.io/plugins/magic.lambda.image/index.md

 ![Stacked chart](/assets/images/stacked-chart.png)

+This slot can also accept decimal, float, or double values for its individual values.

 ### Creating grouped charts

 This slot is almost identical to the stacked chart, except it generates a grouped chart instead of a stacked chart.
 Example usage can be found below.